 Recent research indicates that Chamomiles antibacterial properties can help to ward off illness keeping your immune system in healthy shape.

 Drinking Chamomile tea has been shown to reduce symptoms of Inflammation.
 Chronic inflammatory conditions such as Arthritis can be soothed by drinking Infused Chamomile Tea

 Matricaria chamomilla otherwise known as Chamomile is a staple in my garden.
 I have grown 2 types of Chamomile in the past, Roman and German.
-My favourite is German Chamomile.
-It is the taller of the two and has a milder less bitter flavour than Roman.
-Chamomile with their daisy like flowers can grow as tall as 2ft, and they smell amazing!
+Roman Chamomile is a Perennial and German Chamomile is an Annual.
+My favourite is German Chamomile, it is the taller of the two and has a milder less bitter flavour than Roman Chamomile with their daisy like flowers can grow as tall as 2ft, and they smell amazing!